-Since 8 June 2010, the Arbitration Act 2010 has applied the United Nations Commission on International Trade Law (UNCITRAL) Model Law to all Irish arbitrations.
+Since 8 June 2010, the Arbitration Act 2010 (the Arbitration Act) has applied the United Nations Commission on International Trade Law (UNCITRAL) Model Law to all Irish arbitrations.
 The Arbitration Act provides that an award made by an arbitrator must be in writing and shall state the reasons on which it is based, unless the parties agree otherwise.

-39 Power of arbitrators
+Power of arbitrators

-What powers do reinsurance arbitrators have over non-parties to the arbitration agreement?
+What powers do reinsurance arbitrators have over nonparties to the arbitration agreement?